emwap/signature-paper/paper.md

 # The Signature Language

 Dissatisfied with hard-wired rules and global compiler options, we propose a small language as a more flexible way to drive the compiler.
-The signature language allows the programmer to express the mapping of individual arguments separately.
+The Signature language allows the programmer to express the mapping of individual arguments separately.

 The basic combinators `lam`, `res` and `ptr`, are used for argument positions and the result respectively.